apache/kibble-1/docs/source/setup.rst

 Before you install the Kibble Server, please ensure you have the following components installed and set up:

-- An ElasticSearch instance, version 5.x or newer (5.x is currently preferred).
+- An ElasticSearch instance, version 6.x or newer (5.x is supported for existing databases, but not for new setups).
 Does not have to be on the same machine, but it may help speed up processing.
 - A web server of your choice (Apache HTTP Server, NGINX, lighttp etc)
 - Python 3.4 or newer with the following libraries installed:
 - - elasticsearch